khaphan-github/nextjs-scaleable-app/README.md

 10. Handle redirecting login by token:
 Use server size logi to hall api login 3th.

-11. Hanlde guard in nextjs
+11. Hanlde guard in nextjs:
+- Use middleware to redirect request when token not found
+- Use interceptor

 ### Style/Component/Layout